borgbackup/borg/docs/internals/data-structures.rst

 lot of files or not much RAM free), then all files are assumed to have changed.
 This is usually much slower than with files cache.

+The on-disk format of the files cache is a stream of msgpacked tuples (key, value).
+Loading the files cache involves reading the file, one msgpack object at a time, unpacking it, and msgpacking the value (in an effort to save memory).

 The **chunks cache** is stored in ``cache/chunks`` and is used to determine whether we already have a specific chunk, to count references to it and also for statistics.